grpc/proposal/A6-client-retries.md

 ##### Validation of hedgingPolicy

 If `hedgingPolicy` is specified in a service config choice, the following validation rules apply:
-1. `maxAttempts` should be specified and should be a JSON integer value greater than 1.
+1. `maxAttempts` MUST be specified and MUST be a JSON integer value greater than 1.
 Values greater than 5 are treated as 5 without being considered a validation error.
-2. `hedgingDelay` is an optional field but if specified should follow the JSON representation of proto3 Duration type.
+2. `hedgingDelay` is an optional field but if specified MUST follow the JSON representation of proto3 Duration type.
-3. `nonFatalStatusCodes` is a required field and follows the same validation rules as `retryableStatusCodes` in `retryPolicy`.
+3. `nonFatalStatusCodes` is a required field, MUST be specified as a JSON array of status codes and be non-empty.
+Each status code MUST be a valid gRPC status code and specified in the integer form or the case-insensitive string form (eg. [14], ["UNAVAILABLE"] or ["unavailable"]).

 ![State Diagram](A6_graphics/basic_hedge.png)